ArihantTiwari/SQuAD/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Have questions or are interested in collaborating?
+Have questions about the SQuAD projects or are interested in collaborating?
 We'd love to hear from you!
+Please drop by at the details below or feel free to contact any of the team members!

 {%
   include button.html